2017 - Present

 2013 - 2017

-This project was abbreviated: limited studies were made, and ER de Grey soon found they were falling ill with the ailment which inspired the NEEDLES series.
+This project was abbreviated: limited studies were made shortly before ER de Grey experienced the ailment which inspired the NEEDLES series.

 Please direct all inquiries here.